Solomon Islands: Ethnic violence (1998–2003)

 In July 2003, Australian and Pacific Islands police and troops arrived in Solomon Islands under the auspices of the Australian-led Regional Assistance Mission to Solomon Islands (RAMSI).
 A sizeable international security contingent of 2,200 police and troops, led by Australia and New Zealand, and with representatives from about 15 other Pacific nations, began arriving the next month under Operation Helpem Fren.
 The situation improved dramatically, with violence ending and Harold Keke surrendering to the force.
 Some 200 people had been killed in the conflict.
-Since this time some commentators have considered the country a failed state, with the nation having failed to build an inclusive national identity capable of overriding local island and ethnic loyalties.
+Since this time, some commentators have considered the country a failed state, with the nation having failed to build an inclusive national identity capable of overriding local island and ethnic loyalties.
 However, other academics argue that, rather than being a 'failed state', it is an unformed state: a state that never consolidated even after decades of independence.
-Furthermore, some scholars, such Kabutaulaka (2001) and Dinnen (2002) argue that the 'ethnic conflict' label is an oversimplification.
+Furthermore, some scholars, such as Kabutaulaka (2001) and Dinnen (2002) argue that the 'ethnic conflict' label is an oversimplification.

 Post-conflict era

 Kemakeza remained in office until April 2006, when he lost the 2006 Solomon Islands general election and Snyder Rini became PM.
 However, allegations that Rini had used bribes from Chinese businessmen to buy the votes of members of Parliament led to mass rioting in the capital Honiara, concentrated on the city's Chinatown area.
-A deep underlying resentment against the minority Chinese business community led to much of Chinatown in the city being destroyed.
-Tensions were also increased by the belief that large sums of money were being exported to China.
-China sent chartered aircraft to evacuate hundreds of Chinese who fled to avoid the riots.
+Resentment against the minority Chinese business community led to much of Chinatown in the city being destroyed.
+China sent chartered aircraft to evacuate Chinese out of the riots.
 Evacuation of Australian and British citizens was on a much smaller scale.
-Additional Australian, New Zealand and Fijian police and troops were dispatched to try to quell the unrest.
-Rini eventually resigned before facing a motion of no-confidence in Parliament, and Parliament elected Manasseh Sogavare as Prime Minister.
+Additional Australian, New Zealand, and Fijian police and troops were dispatched to try to quell the unrest.
+Rini eventually resigned before facing a motion of no-confidence in Parliament, and Parliament elected Manasseh Sogavare as prime minister.

 Sogavare struggled to assert his authority and was also hostile to the Australian presence in the country; after one failed attempt, he was removed in a no confidence vote in 2007 and replaced by Derek Sikua of the Solomon Islands Liberal Party.
-In 2008 a Truth and Reconciliation Commission was established to examine and help heal the wounds of the 'tension' years.
-Sikua lost the 2010 Solomon Islands general election to Danny Philip, though after a vote of no confidence in him following allegations of corruption, Philip was ousted and replaced by Gordon Darcy Lilo.
+In 2008, a Truth and Reconciliation Commission was established to examine and help heal the wounds of the 'tension' years.
+Sikua lost the 2010 Solomon Islands general election to Danny Philip, though after a vote of no-confidence in him following allegations of corruption, Philip was ousted and replaced by Gordon Darcy Lilo.
 Sogavare returned to power after the 2014 election, and oversaw the withdrawal of RAMSI forces from the country in 2017.
-Sogavare was ousted in a no confidence vote in 2017, which saw Rick Houenipwela come to power; however, Sogavare returned to the prime ministership after winning the 2019 election, sparking rioting in Honiara.
-In 2019 Sogavare announced that the Solomons would be switching recognition from Taiwan to China.
+Sogavare was ousted in a no-confidence vote in 2017, which saw Rick Houenipwela come to power; however, Sogavare returned to the prime ministership after winning the 2019 election, sparking rioting in Honiara.
+In 2019, Sogavare announced that the Solomons would be switching recognition from Taiwan to China.